 In David Burns' book, Feeling Good: The New Mood Therapy Revised and Updated, he has a list of what he calls "cognitive distortions."
 These are common thought-mistakes we tend to make that demoralize us unnecessarily.
 He has ten cognitive distortions on his list, and the list is complete.
 For example, one of his cognitive distortions is called all or nothing thinking.

 Any mistake you are likely to find in your thinking is on his list because the brain makes imperfect judgments in a limited number of ways.

 Our brains also process visual information imperfectly, which is why we have such things as optical illusions.
-When you look at the two lines below, one looks longer than the other.
+If you've ever seen that optical illusion of two lines, one with the arrows facing in and one with the arrows facing out.
+The line with the arrows facing out looks longer than the other one.
 But they are the same length.
 No matter how carefully you look at it, the two lines definitely look different lengths.
 Even when you measure it and are completely convinced they are the same length, they still look like different lengths.

 You are witnessing a flaw in the way the human brain processes visual input.
 Optical illusions demonstrate that our visual processing isn't perfect in certain specific ways.

 In precisely the same way, our thinking (our logical processing) isn't perfect either, and there are particular mistakes we are prone to make simply because we are human.

 David Burns' list of ten cognitive distortions is a list of the thought-mistakes the human brain is prone to make.
 The brain's tendency to make mistakes combines with the brain's natural negative bias and it makes demoralizing thinking much more likely.